Prolonged Exposure Therapy

 At Solara Mental Health, we help veterans reduce their PTSD symptoms by applying prolonged exposure therapy.

-In PE, clients get individual therapy to process the trauma in a safe space with a therapist they have an established relationship with.
-Our therapists take the time to do an assessment and discover all of the trauma the client has been experiencing before starting with the prolonged exposure therapy.
+In PE, veteran’s get individual therapy to process the trauma in a safe space with a therapist they have an established relationship with.
+Our therapists take the time to do an assessment and discover all of the trauma the veteran has been experiencing before starting with the prolonged exposure therapy.

 For more information about prolonged exposure therapy, or about other treatments offered at Solara Health, please contact us.